Recording

 screen.stopRecording

-screen.stopRecording(options?: StopRecordingOptions)Stop the current recording and save the video file
+screen.stopRecording(options?: StopRecordingOptions)Stop the current recording and encode the buffer to a video file

 screen.discardRecording